Academic degree: Ireland

 Ireland operates under a National Framework of Qualifications (NFQ).

-The school leaving qualification attained by students is called the Leaving Certificate.
-It is considered Level 4–5 on the framework.
-This qualification is the traditional route of entry into third level education.
+The school-leaving qualification attained by students is called the Leaving Certificate.
+It is considered as Level 4–5 in the framework.
+This qualification is the traditional route of entry into third-level education.
 There are also Level 5 qualifications in certain vocational subjects (e.g. Level 5 Certificate in Restaurant Operations) awarded by the Further Education and Training Awards Council (FETAC).
-Advanced Certificates at level 6 are also awarded by FETAC.
+Advanced Certificates at Level 6 are also awarded by FETAC.

-The Higher Education and Training Awards Council (HETAC) award the following:

-A higher certificate at Level 6;

-An ordinary bachelor's degree at Level 7;

-An honours bachelor's degree or higher diploma at Level 8;

-A master's degree or postgraduate diploma at Level 9;

-A doctoral degree or higher doctorate at level 10.
+The Higher Education and Training Awards Council (HETAC) awards the following: A higher certificate at Level 6; An ordinary bachelor's degree at Level 7; An honours bachelor's degree or higher diploma at Level 8; A master's degree or postgraduate diploma at Level 9; A doctoral degree or higher doctorate at Level 10.
 These are completed in institutes of technology or universities.